KILTprotocol/portablegabi-tutorial/src/0a_introduction.md

 # Introduction to Portablegabi 0.0.2

-The Portablegabi library provides an **easy to use API for signing, verifying and revoking JSON objects**.
+The Portablegabi library provides an **easy to use API for signing JSON objects and for verifying and revoking these signatures**.
-This library intends to enable the claimer, who possesses the signed JSON object, to prove to a third party, called verifier, that specific property is present inside the JSON object and that a trusted attester signed the object.
+This library intends to enable the claimer, who possesses the signed JSON object, to prove to a third party, called verifier, that a specific property is present inside the JSON object and that a trusted attester signed the object.
-The important benefits of Portablegabi are that the **claimer stays anonymous during the verification**.
+The important benefit of Portablegabi is that the **claimer stays anonymous during the verification**.
 The verifier is not able to link two verification sessions to a single identity and learns nothing about the user besides the shared properties.

 ## Terminology